-1. The following dances are approved for NDCA Competitions and Championships and with the exception of Exhibition/Cabaret, all couples must dance all dances:
+- 1. The following dances are approved for NDCA Competitions and Championships and with the exception of Exhibition/Cabaret, all couples must dance all dances: - a.

-a.
 International Style Ballroom.
 Waltz, Tango, Viennese Waltz, Slow Foxtrot, Quickstep.
 It is required that the above five dances be used (in the order listed) in all featured professional and amateur "championship" competitions.
-When organizers choose to offer additional competitions that may not include all five dances it is recommended that they still offer the dances in the order listed, minus those dances not being offered.

-(1) In the International Style Viennese Waltz the only figures allowed are the ones noted in the book "The Viennese Waltz", by Harry Smith-Hampshire.
+When organizers choose to offer additional competitions that may not include all five dances it is recommended that they still offer the dances in the order listed, minus those dances not being offered. - (1) In the International Style Viennese Waltz the only figures allowed are the ones noted in the book "The Viennese Waltz", by Harry Smith-Hampshire. - b.

-b.
 International Style Latin.
 Cha Cha, Samba, Rumba, Paso Doble, Jive.
 It is required that the above five dances be used (in the order listed) in all featured professional and amateur "championship" competitions.
-When organizers choose to offer additional competitions that may not include all five dances it is recommended that they still offer the dances in the order listed, minus those dances not being offered.
+When organizers choose to offer additional competitions that may not include all five dances it is recommended that they still offer the dances in the order listed, minus those dances not being offered. - c.

-c.
 American Style Smooth.
 Waltz, Tango, Foxtrot, Viennese Waltz.
 It is required that the above four dances be used (in the order listed) in all featured professional and amateur "championship" competitions.
-When organizers choose to offer additional competitions that may not include all four dances it is recommended that they still offer the dances in the order listed, minus those dances not being offered.
+When organizers choose to offer additional competitions that may not include all four dances it is recommended that they still offer the dances in the order listed, minus those dances not being offered. - d.

-d.
 American Style Rhythm.
 Cha Cha, Rumba, Swing, Bolero, Mambo.
-It is required that the above five dances be used (in the order listed) in all featured professional "Championship" competitions.
-When organizers choose to offer other dances from the list of "Additional American Style Dances" for amateur competitors it is recommended that they still offer the dances in the order listed, minus those dances not being offered.
+It is required that the above five dances be used (in the order listed) in all featured professional and amateur "championship" competitions.
+When organizers choose to offer additional competitions that may not include all

-e.
+- five dances it is recommended that they still offer the dances in the order listed, minus those 2 dances not being offered. - e.
 Additional American Style Dances.
-Other American style dances may be offered as either one-dance or multi-dance events by competition organizers.
-These dances could include but not be limited to Peabody, Merengue, Paso Doble, Samba, Polka, West Coast Swing and Hustle.

-f.
-Theatrical and Exhibition/Cabaret Dances.

-- (1) Theatrical events are those in which all couples dance at the same time to pre-selected music. - (2) Exhibition/Cabaret dances are those in which couples select their own music and appear one at a time.
+Other American style dances may be offered as either onedance or multi-dance events by competition organizers.
+These dances could include but not be limited to Peabody, Merengue, Paso Doble, Samba, Polka, West Coast Swing and Hustle. - Theatrical and Exhibition/Cabaret Dances. - (1) Theatrical events are those in which all couples dance at the same time to pre-selected music. - (2) Exhibition/Cabaret dances are those in which couples select their own music and appear one at a time.

-g.
 Lifts and Dangerous Movements